Singing with her heart: Adele's success story. Adele: biography of one of the most talented singers of our time Adele biography

 "21"

-If, thanks to the first album, the singer gained great popularity in Europe and America, then with the release of the second disc, the name of Adele thundered all over the world.
-The singer began to create an album in 2009, barely starting a new relationship with a guy who was 10 years older than her.
-Then Adele tried to record an album different from "19", which the media managed to describe as "old soul".
-The singer managed to write only one song - the lyrical ballad "Take It All" - before her relationship with the guy began to deteriorate noticeably and eventually ended in a break.
+If thanks to her first album the singer gained great popularity in Europe and America, then with the release of her second album the name Adele thundered throughout the world.
+The singer began creating the album in 2009, having just started a new relationship with a guy who was 10 years older than her.
+Then Adele tried to record an album different from “19,” which the media managed to characterize as “old soul.”
+The singer managed to write only one song - the lyrical ballad “Take It All” - before her relationship with her boyfriend began to noticeably deteriorate and eventually ended in a breakup.
 Severe depression and depression inspired Adele to create completely different singles.
-She put all the storm of emotions into music, her lyrics conveyed the state of a person with a broken heart, but at the same time, Adele tried to convey how strong the pain of parting makes her.
-The iconic song, after the release of which Adele woke up famous all over the world, was “Rolling in the Deep”.
-She was a response to a former lover to his statement that Adele had allegedly always been weak and her life without him would be boring and meaningless.
-“We quarreled, and then I just came into the studio and screamed,” the singer recalls.
-The single was recorded from the first time, and this version was left on the album as the most emotional one.
+She put all the storm of emotions into the music, her lyrics conveyed the state of a person with a broken heart, but at the same time Adele tried to convey how strong the pain of parting made her.
+The iconic song, after the release of which Adele woke up famous all over the world, was “Rolling in the Deep.”
+She was a response to her former lover’s statement that Adele had allegedly always been weak and her life without him would be boring and meaningless.
+“We were arguing, and then I just came into the studio and screamed,” the singer recalls.
+The single was recorded the first time, and it was this version that was left in the album as the most emotional.

 Photo: vogue.com Photo: vogue.com Photo: vogue.com